psalaets/QuickRequire/README.md

 ### quote_style

 What kind of quotes to use in generated require() call.
+Defaults to `"double"`.

 Expected values: `"double"` or `"single"`